livekit/livekit-docs/docs/deploy/5-distributed.md

 ## Multi-region support

-It's a common use case to deploy LiveKit in multiple data centers, allowing users in the region to connect to an instance that's closest to them.
+It's possible to deploy LiveKit to multiple data centers, allowing users located in different regions to connect to a server that's closest to them.

 LiveKit supports this via a [region-aware, load aware node selector](https://github.com/livekit/livekit-server/blob/master/pkg/routing/selector/regionaware.go).
-It's designed to be used with a region-aware load balancer over the primary WebSocket connection.
+It's designed to be used in conjunction with region-aware load balancing of the signal connection.

 Here's how it works:

 1. Geo or latency aware DNS service (such as Route53 or Cloudflare) returns IP of load balancer closest to the user
 2. User connects load balancer in that region